Coral reef fish: Toxicity

 Many reef fish are toxic.
 Toxic fish are fish which contain strong toxins in their bodies.
 There is a distinction between poisonous fish and venomous fish.
 Both types of fish contain strong toxins, but the difference is in the way the toxin is delivered.
 Venomous fish deliver their toxins (called venom) by biting, stinging, or stabbing, causing an envenomation.
-Venomous fish don't necessarily cause poisoning if they are eaten, since the venom is often destroyed in the digestive system.
+Venomous fish do not necessarily cause poisoning if they are eaten, since the venom is often destroyed in the digestive system.
 By contrast, poisonous fish contain strong toxins which are not destroyed by the digestive system.
 This makes them poisonous to eat.

 Venomous fish carry their venom in venom glands and use various delivery systems, such as spines or sharp fins, barbs or spikes, and fangs.
 Venomous fish tend to be either very visible, using flamboyant colours to warn enemies, or skilfully camouflaged and maybe buried in the sand.
 Apart from the defence or hunting value, venom might have value for bottom dwelling fish by killing the bacteria that try to invade their skin.
 Few of these venoms have been studied.
 They are a yet to be tapped resource for bioprospecting to find drugs with medical uses.